- Mountain Laurel students at the 2018 graduation.

 This fall's elections will be studied in real time.
 "We focus on fostering intellectual discourse with the important ideas," says Chant, "and look at both sides to see what's well-thought-out and what assumptions underlie the arguments.
 We work on learning to converse in ways that will lead to a continued, deep conversation, rather than shut ideas down."

-Laura Danforth, Master's School
+Laura Danforth, The Masters School

 - Laura Danforth

-At the Masters School in Dobbs Ferry, Head of School Laura Danforth is excited to be adding a five-day boarding option for students within the greater New York region.
+At The Masters School in Dobbs Ferry, Head of School Laura Danforth is excited to be adding a five-day boarding option for students within the greater New York region.
 "It's going to be great for them," she says.
 "Students can join the boarding community from 30 countries and 20 states without two solid months away from family."

 Masters uses the Harkness table instructional method; students gather around an oval table to collaborate and reason together.
 "You won't find rows of desks, or a lot of laptops open on the table," says Danforth.
 "We're there to communicate and debate."